mike-Ry/Pyramid-X-game/README.md

 ## Introduction

-The Pyramid-X game, featured in the CS 1027 – Computer Science Fundamentals II course, is an exciting educational software that offers hands-on experience with advanced data structures through an adventurous setting.
-Players guide a renowned archaeology professor through the mystical Pyramid of X, navigating various chamber types with the goal of reaching treasure chambers while avoiding traps and hazards.
+The Pyramid-X game,  Players guide a renowned archaeology professor through the mystical Pyramid of X, navigating various chamber types with the goal of reaching treasure chambers while avoiding traps and hazards.

 ## Learning Outcomes